szaboa/Pomotimer/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-An application of the pomodoro technique that uses a timer to break down work into intervals, separated by short breaks.
+An utility application of the pomodoro technique that uses a timer to break down the work into intervals, separated by short breaks.

 ## :bulb: Motivation and Context